 Drupal 8: finish with 1200 Clients per second (SSL Port)

 This is the final test after we did additional performance tuning.
-You can see 17 of clients received 500 response code, which was Nginx throwing an error about inability to get timely response from Apache.
+You can see 17 of clients received 500 response code, which was Nginx throwing an error about the inability to get a timely response from Apache.
 Going beyond 12000 clients per second began increasing the number of 500 errors and brought timeouts count to 100 or more.

 Drupal 7: 1200 clients per second (SSL Port)